 Rugs and pillows: Nothing pulls a room together like a beautiful throw rug!
 You’ll want something that is mostly earth-toned (think rusty reds, burnt yellows, muted greens, muddy browns, with a pop of turquoise) with a tribal pattern, although oriental rugs in the right color scheme work wonderfully too!
 Follow those same cues when selecting throw pillows.

-Lighting: Good lighting is key to staying focused and productive.
-We recommend one tabletop lamp or task lamp for your desk, and a single floor lamp for background lighting.
+Lighting: Good lighting is key to beautifully designed room.
+We recommend one tabletop lamp or task lamp, and a single floor lamp for background lighting.
 In terms of style, we prefer craftsman or mission-style lighting.
 Its warm colors, elegant lines, and simple design make this a sure bet for your southwestern-style office.

 Southwestern decor: Final thoughts

-This post first appeared as Spectacular Southwestern Decor Ideas For Your Office on Frame It Easy - Learning Center for Custom Picture Framing.
+This post first appeared as Spectacular Southwestern Decor Ideas To Elevate Your Home And Office on Frame It Easy - Learning Center for Custom Picture Framing.